theroshanron/Agile-SD/JIRA/Terms&Concepts.md

     - Board from an exisitng project or existing saved filter
     - Add the board name
     - Choose the project and location of the board

+### Editing a agile board
+- We can click on board settings to make any edit possible
+- JIRA creates a filter in the backend even if we select to create the board based on project
+- We can edit the filter anytime by adding/deleting anything from status, project etc. and then save the filter
+- Click on Board settings and then column to add a column or rename te column
+  - We can add a column in the backlog for the issues that has not been started like "To-do" column
+  - Backlog option will appear in the hand side as well
+- We can use drag and drop option to move issue from one column to another and by default status will change
+- S and T is the shortcut to move any issue from current position to the top
+- Kanban has a Release button at the top to move all the done issues to releases
+  - Add a New Version name, released date and description
+  - We can see the issues in the releases at the left side based on the version name
+- We can also apply advanced filter to remove the done issue from done column (Can be controlled manually based on either weekly or monthly timeline from board settings)